-Get ready to get down and dirty for the benefit of the Truckee River!
-Join us for the Truckee River Watershed Council’s 27th annual Truckee River Day on Sunday, October 16th.
+Get ready to get down and dirty on the Truckee River!
+Join us for the Truckee River Watershed Council’s 28th Annual Truckee River Day on Sunday, October 15th.
 Work side-by-side with other nature-loving volunteers to tackle restoration projects throughout our watershed.

 The Truckee River Watershed Council finds its origin in Truckee River Day.
 In 1996, a group of concerned community members came together and organized a volunteer restoration day.
 What was anticipated to be a dozen or so volunteers ended up being 300 people showing up to Granite Flat Campground ready to give back to the watershed they call home.
 Each year since, volunteers – new and old – come out to give back to the river with the same enthusiasm and heart.